franciscolopezsancho/books/dreyfuss-skill-coping.md

 Gur disolved the difference between Matter/form (like the Gestalt did), mind/body paving the way for the next thinker, Heidegger, to abandon the severed matter and form for a being in the world.
 And interaction, radically different.

 ## 3. Heidegger's critique of the husser/Searle view of intentionality
    H. critiques that there's no intentional content as such as there is no real/radical/original division of subject intending an object via a sense(Frege's sense).
-The relation/division subject/object is creation a posteriori to the radical relation of both, which is of the object at a hand, expertise coping, flow.
+The relation/division subject/object is a creation a posteriori to the radical relation of both, which is of the object at a hand, expertise coping, flow.
+  Authors like Davidson and Searle might agree on the above but they add that in any case, activity, there's a mental side of it.
+For D. it's a goal, that correlates to the activity, for S. it's a self-reference, [some ego? or just a point or reference?].
+Heid. defends the opposite.
+An activity in flow has not a mental goal, nor self-referenciality.
+Only a "broken" activity has it.
+Both assume Being-in-the-world.

+### Heid. account of primordial intentionality